zx283/langchain/README.md

 This project is an initial attempt to combine the capabilities of [LangChain](https://github.com/langchain-ai/langchain) and [SGLang](https://github.com/sgl-project/sglang) for enhanced functionality.

+## TODO
+Try the HTTP server of sglang.
+It may be compatible with langchain-openai?

 ## Installation

 Follow the steps below to set up the environment and install the necessary dependencies: